Unparalleled Directed Trustee Services

 Advantages of Our Personal Trust Administration:

-Structure allows separation of investment and administration—the bifurcation of duties allows the traditional investment duties to be assigned to someone who can focus their attention solely on the investments of the trust, while we focus on the administrative duties.
+The structure of directed trusts allows separation of investment and administration.
+The bifurcation of duties allows the traditional investment duties to be assigned to someone who can focus their attention solely on the investments of the trust, while we focus on the administrative duties.
 It also allows greater checks and balances for the grantor.

 The grantor may maintain more control.
 When the investment powers and the administrative powers of the trustee are separated and assigned to two different fiduciaries, the grantor may gain more control by choosing each of those professionals and avoid the ultimate conflicts inherent in administering a trust when only one fiduciary is responsible for everything.